jacq42/coworker-school/tutor_flow/README.md

-# {{crew_name}} Crew
+# Tutor Crew

-Welcome to the {{crew_name}} Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Tutor Crew project, powered by [crewAI](https://crewai.com).

 ## Installation